PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param str table: name of table
     :returns: Name of the field which is the primary key of the table
     :rtype: str
+    :rtype: str
+    :raises KeyError: the table does not have a primary key

 This method returns the primary key of a table.
 For composite primary keys, the return value will be a frozenset.
-Note that this raises an exception if the table does not have a primary key.
+Note that this raises a KeyError if the table does not have a primary key.

 get_databases -- get list of databases in the system
 ----------------------------------------------------